Sorted – tutors CAN positively influence your child’s UK boarding school interview

 More often than not, parents get carried away and demand that their child has an hour-long session with me every day over two of three weeks.
 I usually tell them that solid preparation and learning do not always go hand in hand with quantity and intensity.

-I genuinely believe that four to six hours is enough for me to prepare a child for a boarding school interview, even if there are more schools involved.
+Four to six hours is a decent length of time for me to prepare a child for a boarding school interview, even if there are more schools involved.
 I’m currently tutoring a Chinese girl who will have interviews at five boarding schools.
 We’ve already spent roughly three hours talking about her achievements, favourite subjects and leadership skills.
 We’ll spend another two or three hours talking about the schools she’s applied to.
-Indeed, it’s crucial for a candidate to get to the heart of each school’s ethos.
+Indeed, it’s crucial for a candidate to get to the heart of every school’s ethos.

 During interview preparation sessions, I make comments on a google doc.
 For instance, I offer alternative vocabulary and phrases which sound more convincing and sophisticated.
 Overall, it’s vital that a candidate has a personal revision guide which they can read through every day.